dollarlint configuration

 followSymlinksFollow symbolic links during discovery.

 Default excludes are intentionally not written out by dollarlint init.
-Keep project-specific ignores in extendExclude.
+Keep project-specific ignores in exclude.

 Parsing

-JSON parsing defaults to auto: ordinary .json files stay strict, while known JSONC-by-convention files such as tsconfig*.json, jsconfig*.json, .vscode/settings.json, and devcontainer.json allow comments and trailing commas.
+JSON parsing defaults to auto: .json files are parsed as strict JSON first, then retried as JSONC when strict parsing fails, so comments and trailing commas work in projects whose existing tools accept them.
 Files ending in .jsonc always use JSONC parsing.

 Key Purpose